-- DMH Core Data Elements Identifiable information on all significant dates and times for adults and children waiting for inpatient care under the custody of the commissioner.
-Data are generally available mid-month after the month of interest. - DMH Adult Involuntary Tracking Identifiable information on all inpatient admissions under the custody of the commissioner.
+DMH Core Data Elements - Identifiable information on all significant dates and times for adults and children waiting for inpatient care under the custody of the commissioner.
+Data are generally available mid-month after the month of interest.

+- DMH Adult Involuntary Tracking Identifiable information on all inpatient admissions under the custody of the commissioner.
 Data are generally available one month after the quarter of interest. - DMH Financials Financial tracking and accounting for all payments, including Medicaid that are not processed through the MMIS.
 Data are generally available one month after the month of interest. - DVHA Adult Inpatient Tracking Identifiable information on all Medicaid-paid inpatient admissions for adults, including Level 1 inpatient stays.
 Data are generally available mid-month after the month of interest. - VPCH Electronic Health Record Identifiable information on all inpatient stays at VPCH, the state-run IMD.
 VPCH stays are paid by MCO investment and therefore there are no claims presented to Medicaid for those stays.
 Data are close to real-time and would require HIPPA compliant procedures for access. - Brattleboro Retreat (BR) Electronic Health Record Identifiable information on all inpatient stays.
 Data are close to real-time and would require HIPPA compliant procedures for access. - VHCURES Data Warehouse Unidentifiable information on all paid claims for medical care in Vermont for insurers covering 200+ lives.
 Matches possible using probabilistic estimation.
 VPCH is not captured in VHCURES, but BR is captured.
 Data are generally available one year after quarter of interest. - DMH Monthly Service Report Identifiable information from community service providers (Designated Agencies) for all services provided via DMH-funded programs.
-Data are generally available two months after the month of interest.

-- MMIS Identifiable information on all Medicaid-paid claims for care in Vermont.
+Data are generally available two months after the month of interest. - MMIS Identifiable information on all Medicaid-paid claims for care in Vermont.
 Data are generally available three months after the quarter of interest. - VDH General Hospital Discharge Dataset Unidentifiable information on all discharges from Vermont hospitals regardless of payer or ability to pay.
 Data are generally available two to three years after the year of interest.

 A list of potential measures is outlined in Exhibit 12 on the following page.
 This Exhibit provides options for psychiatric IMD measurement.
 It is not expected that all measures will be included in the final design.
-Measures will be selected and finalized once procurement of an evaluation contractor is complete and evaluators have had an opportunity to review and discuss available data and sample sizes with AHS, DVHA and DMH staff.
+Follow-up after hospitalization is included as a continuity of care metric in Exhibit 12.
+Vermont will work with its independent evaluator to ensure that additional relevant and obtainable continuity of care measures are included in the psychological IMD evaluation.
+Measures will be selected and finalized once evaluators have had an opportunity to review and discuss available data, assess data integrity and determine sample sizes with AHS, DVHA and DMH staff.
+Once data integrity review is final, the hypotheses, research questions and measures will be clarified and presented in the interim findings report.
+If feasible based on staff and budget considerations data will be stratified to assess Access, Cost and Quality.